Remiii/remiii-ansible-ubuntu-app-simple-symfony/README.md

 # Ansible configuration<br>Simple Symfony Application

-This ansible config is just a sample, do not use in production!
+This ansible config is just a sample, do not use in production!!!
+More security improvment needs to be done for production (eg. iptables...).

 ```
                    ___,                 _    _       ___               _